jupyterlab/jupyterlab/docs/source/extension/internationalization.rst

     const errorMessage = 'This translatable string WONT be found' trans.__(errorMessage);

-To fix this issue, pass directly the string:
+To fix this issue, pass the string directly:

 .. code:: typescript